manimino/ducks/filterbox/frozen/how_it_works.md

 What is their intersection?
 Do you need to convert them to `set` to figure it out?

 Of course not -- sorted array intersection is easy.
-There's a great package called [sortednp](https://pypi.org/project/sortednp/) that implements fast operations on sorted numpy arrays.
+There's a great package called [sortednp](https://pypi.org/project/sortednp/) that implements fast set operations on sorted numpy arrays.

-So once we have the object IDs for each part of a query, `sortednp.intersect` and friends will get us the final ID set.
+So once we have the object indices for each part of a query, `sortednp.intersect` and friends will get us the final object indices.

-Since we're using parallel numpy arrays, the object IDs are not from Python `id()` here; they are actually just indices into a numpy array of objects stored in FrozenFilterBox.

 ### Wrap up